rtjk/CROSS-PQClean/README.md

 ### Build liboqs

-First install all dependencies listed in `README.md`.
-Then export the variable indicating liboqs' source folder and build with:
+First install all dependencies listed in liboqs' `README.md`.
+Then export the variable indicating the source folder and build with:

 ```
 export LIBOQS_DIR=/path/to/liboqs